jermann/mathlingo/README.md

 - If you see errors about a missing database (e.g. `database "alexander" does not exist`), make sure your `.env.local` is present and correct, and re-run the setup script.
 - If you change your database name, update `.env.local` and re-run the setup/reset scripts.
+- If you see errors about missing Anthropic API key, ensure your `.env.local` contains a valid `ANTHROPIC_API_KEY`.
+- For Node.js version issues, ensure you are running Node.js v18 or newer.

 ## Testing